1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Go
 The PTFE tube at the **Go** is about 400mm long as it's a bowden drive system.

+When installing a new bowden tube or cutting off a bit at the end to get rid of a deformed and/or clogged part, make sure to always cut it perpendicular and that it reaches all the way down to the nozzle.

 ---

 ### Neo
 The PTFE tube at the **Neo** is about 41-44mm long as it's a direct drive system.
 Here the PTFE tube only is an inliner for the heatbreak.

+*At all of the eight printheads with the stock hotends I examined, the PTFE tubes not only were too short, they also were all of a different length and none of them was cut perpendicular which will cause clogging issues later when printing.* So pay attention to that.

+The one replacement tube for the stock hotend setup I cut with the heatbreak being pushed into the heatsink completely was about ~43.7mm long.
+As I replaced the stock hotend parts right away, I only made a few prints with that setup for test purposes though.

+When you need to cut a new inliner and you're not sure about the correct length, the best would be to actually disassemble the hotend, so that you can install the heatbreak only.
+Push it into the heatsink as far as you can.
+Then push the replacement tube into the heatbreak from the bottom, until you can't stick it in any further.
+Then either cut along the end of the heatbreak or mark that spot and cut it perpendicular afterwards.
+Then the length should fit - at least it should fit better than the stock inliner.

 ---